AryanSahu321/Civic-Issue-Reporting/backendPlan.md

 Remind your 6-member squad to strictly follow the **Context Injection Protocol** before prompting their AI tools:

-1. Require every member to initialize their chat threads by uploading `README.md`, `README2.md`, and `plan.md`.
+* Require every member to initialize their chat threads by uploading `README.md`, `README2.md`, and `plan.md`.

-2. Enforce the use of their respective **Role Prompts** (Slots 1 through 6) to completely eliminate architectural drift, monolithic rollbacks, or unwanted framework substitutions.
+* Enforce the use of their respective **Role Prompts** (Slots 1 through 6) to completely eliminate architectural drift, monolithic rollbacks, or unwanted framework substitutions.

+---

+### 3. User Experience (UX) & Transparency

+When a user uploads a duplicate photo, backend spatial clustering and image matching detect the existing record.
+Instead of creating a redundant database entry or storing duplicate images, the system responds with a clear, satisfying message:

+> *"Thank you!
+This issue has already been reported by another citizen nearby (Tracking ID: #CIVIC-4092).
+We have successfully linked your report to increase its priority.
+You can track its live progress on your dashboard."*